Warnors Theatre

 Warnors Theatre is a historic theater located in downtown Fresno, California.
-The 2,100-seat venue opened in 1928 as the Pantages Theater, after the name of its then owner, Alexander Pantages, and later, the Warner Theater in 1929 after it was purchased by Warner Brothers.
-The name was changed again in the 1960s to "Warnors" to avoid trademark issues.
+The 2,100-seat venue opened in 1928 as the Pantages Theater, named after its then owner, Alexander Pantages.
+After it was purchased by Warner Brothers in 1929, it was known as the Warner Theater.
+In the 1960s, the name was changed to "Warnors" in order to avoid trademark issues.

 The theater was designed by B. Marcus Priteca, and is listed on the National Register of Historic Places.